 Governments, tax departments, and politicians everywhere have hated Swiss banks since the beginning of time.
 And, governments have been trying to destroy Swiss banking and discourage their citizens from opening secret accounts in Switzerland since the early 1900s.
 But, we’ll get into that later.

 For now, let’s get on the same page about what an anonymous bank account in Switzerland really is…

-An anonymous bank account in Switzerland, or a Swiss numbered account, is a bank account where the identity of the account owner is replaced with a multi-digit number or code name.
+An anonymous bank account in Switzerland, or a Swiss numbered account, is a bank account where a multi-digit number or code name replaces the identity of the account owner.
 And, the account owner’s identity and account details are only accessible to a) the client and b) a small circle of staff at the bank.

 Originally, the account owner’s name and account number were written on an index card, which would be placed in the bank’s safe, and only accessible to the banker and his boss.